 Nurtured in our back yards, endemic in our own homes, the loss and protection of this undoubted bounty dictates the need to beat off friends, neighbours, and every other person in the street, if the threat arises.

-In the early fifties, with austerity brought on by the industrial needs of the Second World War, families embittered by the cost made certain their offspring got the message loud and clear; daily beatings underlined a constant barking of ‘you’ve never had it so good, get out of the house, in line and get a job!’
+In the early fifties, with austerity brought on by the industrial needs of the Second World War, families embittered by the cost made certain their offspring got the message loud and clear… daily beatings underlined a constant barking of ‘you’ve never had it so good, get out of the house, in line and get a job!’
+With the echoes of that unprecedented war in clear ear shot, and the light of the British Empire setting on the next generation to come, serving your country, or collecting a pocket-watch bonus at the end of days, from a company you’d stood by through thick and thin, was the undisputed purpose of life.
 Encouraging and supporting that avid message, our school policies deliberately dictating the taxonomies of the day, dished out further penalties and thrashings, making sure the juniors were well and truly in their place.

 ‘Secondary modern schools’ deliberately steered away from providing GCE O Levels and gave no access to GCE A Levels; there was never any thought that you might graduate to a university.
 If you were marked out as reasonably bright, yet still categorised within that corporal bracket, perhaps you upped a rung, proud to take to the beat in the police force, join a typing pool, enlist in the armed forces, or manage an apprenticeship in one of the building trades.